JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/resharper-essentials/code-formatting/index.md

 ### Format Selection from Alt+Enter

-When you select some code in the editor and uset he <kbd>Alt+Enter</kbd> shortcut, you can format that selected portion of code using the current code formatter configuration.
+When you select code in the editor and use the <kbd>Alt+Enter</kbd> shortcut, you can format that selected portion of code using the current code formatting configuration.
 There's also an option to [configure formatting rules based on the selected code](https://blog.jetbrains.com/dotnet/2017/11/29/configuring-code-formatting-code-selection-resharper/), so you can see the effect of code formatting rules on your own code and tweak it to your preference.

 ### .editorconfig